Esakki Karvannan

 Esakki Karvannan is an Indian film director, who has directed Tamil language films.
-He rose to fame through the romantic thriller drama Pagiri (2016), and has gone on to make feature films including the dramas Pettikadai (2019) and Tamil Kudimagan (2023).
+He made his directorial debut with the romantic comedy-drama Pagiri (2016), and has gone on to make films including Pettikadai (2019) and Tamil Kudimagan (2023).

 Career

 Esakki Karvannan's directorial debut was Pagiri (2016), a film which talked about the plight of farmers in Tamil Nadu.
 The title of the film was a transliteral translation for WhatsApp, which formed a significant part of the plot.
-The film opened to mixed reviews, with The Times of India giving the film a rating of two out of five stars and stated that "the film feels like a missed opportunity, especially at a time when farmers are fighting for water".
-Deccan Chronicle gave the film the same rating and wrote that "in the end, Pagiri is a very novel twist to the 'common man woes' idea, but shallow comedy undermines the impact it could have had".
-His second film, Pettikadai (2019) with Samuthirakani playing the lead, had the message of emphasising that children ought to be taught good deeds early on in life.
-A reviewer from The New Indian Express noted it was "a petty film filled with regressive ideas".
+The film opened to negative reviews, with The Times of India rated it two out of five stars, calling it a "missed opportunity" that failed to mirror the gravitas of actual farmer protests.
+Deccan Chronicle added that the incorporation of shallow, low-brow comedy severely diluted the structural message the narrative aimed to deliver.
+His second film, Pettikadai (2019) with Samuthirakani playing the lead, received negative reviews from critics.
+The Times of India gave 1 out of 5 stars and labelled the film a contender for "the worst Tamil film of the year," criticizing its technical production values as resembling a low-quality home video.
+Concurrently, The New Indian Express labeled the film as a "petty film filled with regressive ideas".

 His next release, Tamil Kudimagan (2023), featured Cheran in the lead role.
 Prior to the film's release, Karvannan stated that he hoped the film would create debates about Tamil culture.
-He later directed a horror thriller film, Paramasivan Fathima (2025).
-Director Esakki Karvannan (who also plays the police lead) handles religious themes with heavy-handed obviousness, reducing believers to caricatures who might as well be living in medieval times rather than modern Dindigul.
+He later directed Paramasivan Fathima (2025) where he also played the police lead.
+It opened to negative reviews, with critics calling it as a "pernicious propaganda film" that used cinema as a soapbox for divisive, one-sided rhetoric.
+Cinema Express and The Hindu Press noted that the screenplay was heavily driven by a "disturbingly one-sided ideological stance," reducing characters to preachy political mouthpieces and taking targeted swipes at Christianity while utilizing derogatory slurs like "rice-bag converts" and valued division over common humanity.